ROI Calculator: Salesforce ERP integration

 TALK TO AN EXPERT

-The latest Salesforce State of Sales report shows that the companies that have been most successful have adopted the following three measures:
+The latest Salesforce State of Sales reports show that the most successful companies have adopted the following three measures:

-• They have recognized the importance of empathy, trust, and insights in building customer relationships that outlast the current crises.
+• They have recognized the importance of empathy, trust, and insights in building customer relationships.

 • They have acknowledged the increasing strategic importance of optimizing sales operations.